Leunsel/CheatEngineLua/docs/README.md

 ├─ autorun/Manifold-TableFiles.lua            Segment 4, the Table Files window
 │    └─ publishes ManifoldTableFiles, registers no menu of its own │
+├─ autorun/Manifold-SigMaker.lua              Segment 7, signatures in both directions
+│    ├─ publishes ManifoldSigMaker, adds two entries to the disassembler context menu │    └─ carries its shortcut in the memory view's own menu bar │
 ├─ autorun/Manifold-Logger.lua                Segment 5, the log console
 │    ├─ publishes ManifoldLogger, adds a "Logger" main-menu entry │    ├─ bridges onto Manifold.Logger and the Template Loader when present